Chapter 3: The Blue Garden

 For a moment, she thought she saw something move—but when she focused, there was nothing there, only leaves and shadows shifting together.

 She almost looked away.
 Then a thin streak of light slipped across the garden.
 It was quick.
 Quiet.
 Easy to miss.
 But she saw it.
 Her breath caught.
+Then she saw the fire ball deep in path of the garden.

 Slowly, she pushed herself up in the hammock, careful not to disturb Salado—but he was already awake, his head lifting slightly, his eyes fixed on the same place in the garden.